-John won many accolades during his illustrious career, including the Gold Medal for Best Regional Team in the World for the Ritz Club at the 1988 Culinary Olympics.
-He was an active member of the Royal Academy of Culinary Arts.
+John won many accolades during his illustrious career including the Gold Medal for Best Regional Team in the World for the Ritz Club at the 1988 Culinary Olympics.
+He was also an active member of the Royal Academy of Culinary Arts.

 As well as cooking, John loved nothing more than inspiring and teaching the next generation of chefs.
 He was a part-time lecturer at Westminster College, where his own career started.
 Gary Hunter, Vice Principal for Hospitality and Adult Learning at the college said of John, “He was a remarkable chef and one of life’s true gentlemen.
 He was everything a professional chef should aspire to be.”

-In 2015, we received the devastating news that John was diagnosed with a glioblastoma brain tumour, a condition from which he sadly passed away on 22 November 2016 after an incredibly brave and dignified fight against his illness.
+In 2015, we received the devastating news that John had been diagnosed with a glioblastoma brain tumour, a condition from which he sadly passed away on 22 November 2016 after an incredibly brave and dignified fight against his illness.

 Everyone loved John.
-Everywhere we went, people knew him.
-He was delighted when we arranged a picture of him with many of the students he taught.
+Everywhere we went people knew him.
+John was delighted when we managed to arrange a picture of him with many of the students he had taught.
 We were all so proud of him.

 Creating the John King Brain Tumour Foundation

-During John’s treatment, we discovered the gardens for neurological patients outside McKissock Ward at Atkinson Morley Wing, part of St. George’s Hospital Trust, Tooting, London.
-The roof garden is a hidden oasis of green on the second floor of the Atkinson Morley Wing, next to the McKissock Neurosurgery Ward.
-The famous brain surgeon, Henry Marsh CBE, commissioned the gardens to help with patient recovery.
-However, following his retirement in 2015, the gardens needed some TLC.
+During John’s treatment we discovered the gardens for neurological patients outside McKissock Ward at Atkinson Morley Wing, part of St. George’s Hospital Trust, Tooting, London.
+The roof garden is a hidden oasis of green on the second floor of the Atkinson Morley Wing, adjacent to the McKissock Neurosurgery Ward.
+The gardens were commissioned by the famous brain surgeon, Henry Marsh CBE, to help with patient recovery, however following Henry’s retirement in 2015 the gardens were in serious need of some TLC.

-John and I adopted the garden and brought it back to life with a team of friends.
+With the agreement of the hospital, John and I adopted the garden and with a team of friends started to bring it back to life.
 Helping us with the revival of the garden was RHS Gold Medal winning Garden Designer Tony Woods, and landscape company ‘Garden Club London Ltd’.
-Everyone was so passionate about improving and developing the roof garden that John and I launched a charity to raise funds for ongoing improvements and maintenance of the garden.
-Besides this, we passionately wanted to support the amazing work at the Atkinson Morley Wing in the treatment of brain diseases and brain conditions.
+Everyone was so passionate about improving and developing the roof garden that John and I decided to launch a charity to raise funds for ongoing improvements and maintenance of the garden.
+In addition to this, we passionately wanted to support the amazing work at the Atkinson Morley Wing in the treatment of brain tumours.

-Apart from John’s four beautiful children, this will be his lasting legacy.
+Apart from John’s 4 beautiful children, this will be his lasting legacy.